anviljs/anvil.js/README.md

     CSS: 			/* import "dependency.{ext}" */
     LESS, Stylus:	// import "dependency.{ext}

-When you use Anvil to compile your project, it will traverse all the files in your source directory and combine them so that your top level files are what get output. **Warning** Currently, Anvil is not clever enough to detect circular dependencies created via import statements and it will _shatter your world_ if you do this.
+When you use anvil to compile your project, it will traverse all the files in your source directory and combine them so that your top level files are what get output.

+**Warning** Currently, anvil is not clever enough to detect circular dependencies created via import statements and it will _shatter your world_ if you do this.

 ## Combining source files, Concatenation Style

 Anvil provides you with two ways to drive concatenation: yaml lists or individual yaml files

-### YAML lists
+### List Files
-Anvil allows you to combine source files by listing the order of concatenation in a YAML format.
+Anvil allows you to combine source files by listing the order of concatenation in a JSON or YAML format.
 Note: the paths must all be absolute OR relative to the top level of your source folder.

+#### JSON Format
+    {
+        "./file1.js": [ "./file1a.js", "./file1b.js", "./file1c.js" ],
+        "./file2.js": [ "./file2a.js", "./file2b.js", "./file2c.js" ],
+    }

+#### YAML Format

     ./file1.js:
         - ./file1a.js